tldr-pages/tldr/pages/common/ganache-cli.md

 `ganache-cli --defaultBalanceEther={{default_balance}}`

-- Run Ganache and log all request to stdout:
+- Run Ganache and log all requests to stdout:

 `ganache-cli --verbose`